Undulatoolithus

-Undulatoolithus is an oogenus of Chinese fossil dinosaur egg belonging to Elongatoolithidae.
+Undulatoolithus is an oogenus of Late Cretaceous fossil dinosaur egg classified in Elongatoolithidae, known from China and Utah.
 It is very similar to Macroolithus, but has different ornamentation.
 Like other elongatoolithids, it was probably laid by oviraptorosaurs.

 Distribution

-Undulatoolithus is found in the Zhoutian Formation, in the Pingxiang Basin of Jiangxi.
-It is dated to the Upper Cretaceous.
+Undulatoolithus is found in the Zhoutian Formation, in the Pingxiang Basin of Jiangxi, and from the Cedar Mountain Formation in Emery County of Utah.
+Both formations are dated to the Upper Cretaceous.

 History

 The Pingxiang Basin, in Jiangxi, was first excavated for fossils in 2002.
 Several fossil eggs, egg clutches, and dinosaur bones were discovered, including those later described as Undulatoolithus in 2013 by Chinese paleontologists Wang Qiang, Zhao Zikui, Wang Xiaolin, Li Ning, and Zou Songlin.
-The type and only known specimen of Undulatoolithus was the first elongatoolithid egg clutch discovered in the Pingxiang basin.
+The type specimen of Undulatoolithus, a partial nest containing several eggs, was the first elongatoolithid egg clutch discovered in the Pingxiang basin.

+In 2025, the discovery of another Undulatoolithus specimen (an eggshell fragment) was reported from the Cedar Mountain Formation of Utah.

 Description

 Like all elongatoolithids, Undulatoolithus eggs are elongated and asymmetrical, and have a two-layered eggshell (consisting of the cone layer and the columnar layer).
 The only known Undulatoolithus specimen is a nest consisting of five complete eggs and three partial eggs.
 The eggs are paired and arranged radially, similar to other elongatoolithids.
 They average about 20 cm long and 8 cm across.
 The eggshell is nearly 1.5 mm thick, including ornamentation.

 The boundary between the two eggshell layers in Undulatoolithus is gradual.
 The cone layer is relatively thin, ranging from one fourth to one eighth the width of the columnar layer.

 The most notable characteristic of Undulatoolithus is the ornamentation on the surface of the eggshell.
 Like most elongatoolithids it is covered with nodes and ridges, but they are much more prominent than other oospecies and make up nearly half the total eggshell thickness.